MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 4. Enter the maximum file size limit for attached documents.

 5. Mark to delete attachments from master records and transactions in the Document Attachment Management window.
-If you don’t mark this option, you cannot delete attachments from master records and transactions.
+If you don't mark this option, you cannot delete attachments from master records and transactions.

 6. Assign a password that will be required to use when deleting attachments.
 If